gillian-guide/gillian-guide.github.io/docs/en/extras/multiplayer.md

 !!! warning ""
     GFWL account is the same as a [Microsoft](https://microsoft.com/account) or [Xbox](https://xbox.com/account) account.
 Create one if you don't already have one.

-    [Disable 2FA completely on the account](https://account.microsoft.com/security) to be able to sign in.
-You can turn it back on after you're signed in.

 1. Make sure you don't have :fontawesome-solid-gears:`xlive.dll` in the game folder - rename it to :fontawesome-solid-gears:`dinput8.dll` if you do.
 2. Open the game.
 3. Press the ++home++ key on your keyboard.
 You'll be met with the startup screen.